rickardgarnau-byte/stock-data-pipeline/README.md

 ## LLM usage:
 LLM was used as an interactive support during development – not to generate finished code, but as a complement to googling and documentation when I got stuck.

+## Note
+- `dashboard.html` was generated with AI assistance and not written manually.
+- CORS middleware was added to `main.py` to allow the browser to make requests to the API from a different origin (the HTML file).
+Without it, the browser blocks requests between different ports/domains for security reasons.